Are you ready to discover your college program?

-The top-paying states for software engineering roles are Washington, California, New York, and Massachusetts, along with the District of Columbia.
-Software engineers earned an average annual salary of $138,400 in Washington but only $85,570 in North Dakota as of 2020, according to the BLS.
+The top-paying states for software engineering roles are California, Washington, Maryland, New York, and Rhode Island.
+Software engineers earned an average annual salary of $146,770 in California and $128,790 in Rhode Island.

 Job prospects for software engineers also vary with state and region.
 O*NET Online projects the greatest employment growth for software developers, analysts, and testers in Utah, Nevada, Colorado, South Carolina, and Florida from 2018-2028.
 Reports indicate a 62% projected increase in these roles for Utah but only 10% for Washington for 2018-28.